 Nathaniel notices the decayed and gloomy façade of the building and pulls out the letter and looks it over.
-Her hears a voice calling his name and turns just as the doors swing open.
+He hears a voice calling his name and turns just as the doors swing open.
 After a moment’s hesitation, Nathaniel enters the building.
-Once inside the house the doors swing shut behind him.
+Once inside the house, the doors swing shut behind him.
 The approaching storm will get closer and closer as the play proceeds.

-In the sitting area Roderick Usher rises from a winged back chair looking haggard, ill and forlorn.
+In the sitting area Roderick Usher rises from a winged back chair looking haggard, ill, and forlorn.
 Nathaniel expresses concern for Roderick’s condition and offers to secure transportation for both of them back to civilization so Roderick may be treated.
 Roderick repeatedly refuses to leave but offers no additional explanation.
 Exasperated, Nathaniel pours himself a drink of brandy and is surprised when Roderick turns down a glass, further implying the severity of his condition.
-Roderick then explains that instead of leaving Nathaniel must send for their medical equipment and journals and continue their research at the house.
-When Nathaniel demands an explanation Roderick rebuffs him and suddenly the woman from before appears approaching the two men from down the hall.
-Nathaniel is surprised by her appearance, but she takes no notice of him and locks her focus on Roderick who tries desperately to get her to leave.
+Roderick then explains that instead of leaving, Nathaniel must send for their medical equipment and journals and continue their research at the house.
+When Nathaniel demands an explanation, Roderick rebuffs him, and suddenly the woman from before appears, approaching the two men from down the hall.
+Nathaniel is surprised by her appearance, but she takes no notice of him and locks her focus on Roderick, who tries desperately to get her to leave.
 The woman continues her approach and tells Roderick that she needs him.
-He tries to avoid her but they momentarily touch and it appears that they are both suddenly overcome by some force of ecstasy.
-Eventually they break apart and Roderick begs her to leave and promises to come to her.
-She reluctantly exits and Nathaniel notices that Roderick is in a heightened state with a racing heart.
-Roderick ask for a guitar lying nearby.
-As he plays the guitar, Nathaniel checks his vitals they gradually return to normal.
+He tries to avoid her, but they momentarily touch, and it appears that they are both suddenly overcome by some force of ecstasy.
+Eventually they break apart, and Roderick begs her to leave and promises to come to her.
+She reluctantly exits, and Nathaniel notices that Roderick is in a heightened state with a racing heart.
+Roderick asks for a guitar lying nearby.
+As he plays the guitar, Nathaniel checks his vitals; they gradually return to normal.
 As he calms down, Roderick reveals that the woman is his sister Madeline and that his symptoms include incredibly acute senses that make it almost impossible to function.
 Madeline is also afflicted, but her symptoms are nearly the opposite.
 She can barely feel anything and often suffers from fainting spells.
 Roderick reveals that he returned to the family estate upon the recent death of their parents and that generations of his family have suffered from similar ailments.
-He tells Nathaniel that the true reason for his medical research was initially to treat Madeline but now he is forced to include himself.
+He tells Nathaniel that the true reason for his medical research was initially to treat Madeline, but now he is forced to include himself.
 Nathaniel says he understands Roderick’s ambition, as well as his reason for disappearing.
 He agrees to help and offers to send for everything they need to continue their work at the house the next day.
 Roderick thanks Nathaniel and offers to show him to a room for the night.

 As the men leave the sitting area, Nathaniel realizes that there are tombs in the walls of the house.
 Roderick reveals that the Usher family has lived in the house for centuries and that during the time of the Red Death, his ancestors sequestered themselves on the estate to avoid the plague.
 They never left, not even to bury their dead, and thus they are “surrounded by Ushers.”

-This transition covers a passage of time during which the voice overs confesses that Nathaniel had difficulty sleeping and wound up wandering the house for some time.
+This transition covers a passage of time, during which the voiceover confesses that Nathaniel had difficulty sleeping and wound up wandering the house for some time.
 Eventually he settles into bed, but is restless.

 Performance Royalties are based on theater particulars.
 Please fill out an application for a personalized quote.